Chabad messianism: Schneerson's positions and responses

-Schneerson's illness and death
+Illness and intensification

 On 2 March 1992, while praying at the Ohel, the burial site of his father-in-law, Schneerson suffered a massive stroke.
 That very evening, while he was being treated for his stroke and Chabad Hasidim around the world gathered for prayer, some of the messianists broke out in song and dance.
 It was during this period of illness and inability to communicate that the messianic movement reached its greatest fervor, and became more vocal of their hope that Schneerson would soon be the mashiach.
 This also troubled many people who felt that it was being imposed upon Schneerson as something he had no control over.

 By late 1992, a movement to formally crown Schneerson as Messiah gained prominence.
 Shmuel Butman announced his plan to crown the Rebbe.
 The Rebbe, who had been paralyzed and speechless since March the previous year, would join the daily prayers on a special balcony that was built for him to easily be wheeled.
 Butman planned to crown the Rebbe on 30 January 1993, after the evening prayers.
 However, when the Rebbe was nudged by Krinsky not to attend the planned event, he communicated to his secretaries Leibel Groner and Yudel Krinsky that he would only attend for the usual evening service.
 Both Groner and Krinsky, then followed by Butman, announced that the event was actually not a coronation and should not be intended as such.

-The flag representing the Chabad messianist faction that emerged shortly before Schneerson's death.
-The Hebrew word is mashiach (Messiah).